OWI with Serious Injury

 - A maximum prison sentence of up to 5 years

-As a result of conviction, your license will be revoked by the Department of Public Safety (DPS) for up to six years.
-The judge may also order you to pay restitution towards the victim and their families.
+As a result of the conviction, your license will be revoked by the Department of Public Safety (DPS) for up to six years.
+The judge may also order you to pay restitution to the victim and their families.
 These payments can be taxing on your finances and lead you into debt.

 The term “serious injury” is defined under the Iowa Code Section 702.18.
 It can be described as any of the following:

 - Any injury on a child that requires surgery or general anesthesia; or

 - A bodily injury that fits the following categories:

 - Causes serious permanent disfigurement; or